aminesayagh/Zec-Data-Parsing/readme.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ### MIT License

-Copyright (c) 2024 Mohamed Amine Sayagh
+Copyright (c) 2024 Mohamed Amine SAYAGH

+All rights reserved.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights